 The spectral function is isotropic in momentum space and for this reason we plot it as a function of $\xi_{\bm k} \equiv \xi$.
-The electron-like and hole-like quasiparticle branches are clearly seen at positive and negative energies, respectively.
+The electron like and hole like quasiparticle branches are clearly seen at positive and negative energies, respectively.
 Black dashed lines represent the quasiparticle spectra in the absence of the electron-magnon interaction.
 The electron-magnon interaction leads to the following main modifications of the quasiparticle spectra:

 (i) The Zeeman splitting of spin-up and spin-down quasiparticle branches is reduced due to the magnon-mediated interaction between quasiparticles with opposite spins.